 These factors constitute what is called Virchow’s Triad, after the German pathologist Rudolph Virchow who developed a framework in 1884.

 Off the bat, by using Virchow’s triad, we can identify several potential risks for clotting that are likely more prevalent for athletes, male and female.
 For example, periods of intense exertion increase blood pressure, heart rate and the shear stress on the vascular walls (inducing damage and inflammation), which increases clotting propensity for athletes; while conversely, the athlete’s slower resting heart rate and lower blood pressure when not in competition, makes clearing those clots efficiently much more difficult.
-Similarly, periods of dehydration increase blood viscosity, slowing blood flow, as does inflammation and muscular hypertropy via venous or arterial compression.
+Similarly, periods of dehydration increase blood viscosity, slowing blood flow, as does inflammation and muscular hypertrophy via venous or arterial compression.
 Injuries and surgeries damage the vascular and arterial plumbing and slow blood flow.
 Extended travel compresses leg vasculature (and sometimes arm vasculature depending one’s sleeping position) and slows blood flow.
 Heck, even repeated movements can compress veins or arteries in different regions of the body and slow blood flow.
 What is athletic training if not repetition, hours upon hours of repetition?

-Now consider these variables occurring against the backdrop of hormonal birth control which changes the very balance of power between clotting and bleeding, effectively overriding many of the systems in place to ensure that clots don’t persist and causes problems.
+Now consider these variables occurring against the backdrop of hormonal birth control, which changes the very balance of power between clotting and bleeding, effectively overriding many of the systems in place to ensure that clots don’t persist and causes problems.
 Throw in a few other decidedly female variables that also increase clotting, like monthly NSAID use to stave off menstrual pain, a propensity towards headaches and migraines, a latent genetic disorder or two, maybe even a less than optimal diet, and we have a recipe for disaster.

 A Deeper Dive: Common Clotting Triggers for Athletes